Titina-df/Titina-df/README.md

 - 👋 Hi, I’m @Titina-df
-- 👀 I’m interested in Automation with Selenium+Java+Cucumber
+- 👀 I’m interested in Automation with Playwright+Javascript
-- 🌱 I’m currently learning Automation with Selenium+Java+Cucumber
+- 🌱 I’m currently learning Automation with Playwright+Javascript
 - 📫 How to reach me Titina-df

 <!---